salbregh/interviewprep_aNewSpring/README.md

+# Virus spread simulation
-# Technical interview practive: assignment given by aNewSpring
+Technical interview practise, an assignment given by aNewSpring

-The technical assignment given by aNewSpring is to be coded in Java.
-This is a practise technical interview provided by Codam.
+The assignment given by aNewSpring is to be coded in Java.
+This is a practise technical interview simulation provided by Codam.
 This is my first time writing code in Java, so it might be a bit messy :innocent:.
 <!-- add in about anewspring? -->

 ## Assignment
 The current pandemic is of course all over the news these days.
 Trying to get it under control requires the right information and one of the key pieces of information is how the virus spreads.
-In order to investigate this,simulations of the spread of the virus are used.
+In order to investigate this, simulations of the spread of the virus are used.

 Your mission, should you choose to accept it, is to build a simulation (using JAVA) that models this spread on a grid of n*n persons.
 The simulation, running over the course of a number of iterations, or “rounds”, will be based on the simple assumption that the virus spreads through contact between adjacent people.
 If the number of contacts reaches a certain threshold, a person will become infected.
 When an infected person is surrounded by more than a certain threshold of infected people, the virus will die out and that person will recover and become uninfected again.